Victor Emilio Ramírez

-Victor Emilio Ramírez (born March 30, 1984) is an Argentine former professional boxer.
-He held the WBO cruiserweight title in 2009 and the IBF cruiserweight from 2015 to 2016.
-Ramírez announced his retirement in December 2016.
-He fought once at heavyweight in December 2017.
+Victor Emilio Ramírez (born 30 March 1984) is an Argentine professional boxer.
+He is a two-time cruiserweight world champion, having previously held the International Boxing Federation (IBF) title from 2015 to 2016, and the World Boxing Organization (WBO) title from 2008 to 2009.

 Professional career

 Early career

-Ramírez made his professional boxing debut at the age of 22 as a heavyweight on April 8, 2006, against 32-year-old Miguel Angel Pacheco at the Estadio Luna Park in Buenos Aires, Argentina.
+Ramírez made his professional boxing debut at the age of 22 as a heavyweight on 8 April 2006, against 32-year-old Miguel Angel Pacheco at the Estadio Luna Park in Buenos Aires, Argentina.
 Ramírez won the fight via unanimous decision after four rounds.
 Ramírez then fought three times in the space of five months at the Club El Porvenir in San Miguel del Monte, Buenos Aires winning all fights inside the distance against Roberto Martinez, Jose Norberto Gomez and Mario Javier Moreno.
 Ramírez suffered his first defeat on his 7th fight in December 2006 against Sebastian Ignacio Ceballos via majority decision with judges scores of 56–59, 56–57 and 57½–57½.

 Ramírez took six months out before returning in June 2007 against Claudio Carlos Roque Fernandez, who outweighed Ramírez by over 100 pounds.
 In a scheduled six round bout, the fight ended as no contest in round two as the ring crumbled by the weight of the boxers and the referee.
 Over the next year, Ramírez racked up a five fight win streak before winning his first title at cruiserweight against Mauro Adrian Ordiales (20–4, 19 KOs), retiring him after 11 rounds.
 Ramírez claimed the vacant South American cruiserweight title with the win.
-His next fight in December 2008, Ramírez retained the title and won the vacant WBO Latino cruiserweight title with a 2nd round knockout off Hector Ricardo Sotelo.
+His next fight in December 2008, Ramírez retained the title and won the vacant WBO Latino cruiserweight title with a 2nd-round knockout off Hector Ricardo Sotelo.
 Sotelo was down twice in the 1st round & once in the 2nd round.

 WBO cruiserweight champion

 Ramírez vs. Alekseyev

-Ramírez fought the undefeated Aleksandr Alekseyev (16–0, 15 KOs) at the Burg-Waechter Castello in Düsseldorf, Germany, on January 17, 2009, for the vacant interim WBO world cruiserweight title.
+Ramírez fought the undefeated Aleksandr Alekseyev (16–0, 15 KOs) at the Burg-Waechter Castello in Düsseldorf, Germany, on 17 January 2009, for the vacant interim WBO world cruiserweight title.
 Alekseyev entered as the WBO # 2 cruiserweight contender, while Ramírez entered as the WBO # 7 cruiserweight contender.
 Alekseyev's corner threw in the towel after round 9, giving Ramírez his first world title.